 What Is A Motor Mount?

 They’re rather important.
 If motor mounts weren’t used, the engine would have to be bolted directly to the chassis.
-That might not sound too serious, but the resulting vibrations would be thunderously loud and unbearable.
+That might not sound too serious, but the resulting vibrations would be extremely loud and unbearable.

 How Do Motor Mounts Go Bad?